khoffy/patient-management-application/README.md

 # patient-management-application
-An application to manage a hospital's patients
+An application to manage a hospital's patients through an API Restful

 #Dependencies
 Spring Data